+Successor Successor

-Ye uccessor ar Ended ember 31, 2019 Successor Year Ended December 31, 2018
+Year Ended December 31, 2020 Year Ended December 31, 2019

 Deferred tax assets:

-Investment in partnership \$ 226,241 \$
+Investment in partnership \$ 509,835 \$ 226,241

-Net operating losses 1,753 6,810
+Net operating losses 21,647 1,753

-Tax Receivable Agreement - Interest 10,395
+Tax Receivable Agreement - Interest 13,859 10,395

-Employee compensation 9,888
+Employee compensation 23,291 9,888

-Tax credits 8,342
+Tax credits 9,276 8,342

-Other 4,088 2,362
+Other 7,150 4,088

-Deferred tax assets, gross 260,707 9,172
+Deferred tax assets, gross 585,058 260,707

-Valuation Allowance · -
+Valuation Allowance (110)

-Total deferred tax assets, net 260,707 9,172
+Total deferred tax assets, net 584,948 260,707

-· · , •

 Deferred tax liabilities

-Goodwill and Intangibles (25,829) (28,799)
+Goodwill and Intangibles (24,811) (25,829)

-Total deferred tax liabilities (25,829) (28,799)
+Total deferred tax liabilities (24,811) (25,829)

-(- / / (-,)

-Total net deferred tax asset (liability) \$ 234,878 \$ (19,627)
+Total net deferred tax asset (liability) \$ 560,137 \$ 234,878

 The Company expects to obtain an increase in its share of the tax basis of the assets of TWM LLC when LLC Interests are redeemed or exchanged by the Continuing LLC Owners and in connection with certain other qualifying transactions.
 This increase in tax basis may have the effect of reducing the amounts that the Corporation would otherwise pay in the future to various tax authorities.
 Pursuant to the Tax Receivable Agreement, the Corporation is required to make cash payments to the Continuing LLC Owners equal to 50% of the amount of U.S. federal, state and local income or franchise tax savings, if any, that the Corporation actually realizes (or in some circumstances are deemed to realize) as a result of certain future tax benefits to which we may become entitled.
 The Corporation expects to benefit from the remaining 50% of tax benefits, if any, that the Corporation may actually realize.
-See Note 10 - Tax Receivable Agreement.
-As a result of the Reorganization Transactions, the IPO, the October 2019 follow-on offering and LLC Interest ownership changes during the year ended December 31, 2019, the Company assumed a deferred tax benefit of \$269.6 million, primarily due to an increase in amortizable tax basis that will be amortized primarily over 15 years pursuant to Section 197 of the Internal Revenue Code of 1986, as amended, offset by other factors.
-The tax benefit has been recognized in deferred tax asset on the December 31, 2019 consolidated statement of financial condition.
+See Note 9 - Tax Receivable Agreement.
+The tax benefit has been recognized in deferred tax assets on the December 31, 2020 consolidated statement of financial condition.

-As of December 31, 2019, the Company had New York State and New York City net operating loss carryforwards for income tax purposes of \$15.7 million and \$13.9 million, respectively.
+As of December 31, 2020, the Company had tax effected U.S. federal net operating loss carryforwards for income tax purposes of \$16.8 million and state and local net operating loss carryforwards of \$4.8 million, respectively.
 If not utilized, the state and local net operating loss carryforwards will begin to expire in 2035.
+The U.S. federal net operating loss carryforwards can be carried forward indefinitely.